AndyWendt/acta-non-verba/readme.md

 ## Comments

-* If I was going to consume an actual API response, I would most likely implement a more reusable system utilizing reverse entity transformers similar to what Fractal has for outbound payloads.
+* If I were going to consume an actual API response, I would most likely implement a more reusable system utilizing reverse entity transformers similar to what Fractal has for outbound payloads.
 Everything is dependent on the size of the project and the needs of the customer, of course—as is the case here.